fabric-gateway-java/git-cheatsheet/global_macros.md

 **archive-artifacts**

-  - This macro is to publish the artifacts provided in the <artifacts> on the jenkins console.
+  - This macro is used to publish the artifacts provided in the <artifacts> on the jenkins console.

         publishers:
           - archive-artifacts: